Test problems in mechanics and special relativity: Контрольная работа 11

 На крыше с углом наклона $\varphi$ лежит свинцовый лист длины $l$. Коэффициент трения свинца о крышу $\mu>\tg{\varphi}$. Коэффициент линейного расширения свинца $\alpha$. В течении $N$ суток устойчивой погоды суточный перепад температуры составлял $\Delta t$. На какое расстояние сползет лист?

-On a roof with an angle of inclination $\varphi$ a lead leaf of length $l$ lays.
+A lead leaf of length $l$ lays on a roof with an angle of inclination $\varphi$.
 The friction coefficient between the lead and the roof $\mu>\tg{\varphi}$.
 Linear thermal expansion coefficient of lead is $\alpha$.
 During $N$ days of steady weather daily temperature drop was $\Delta t$.
 On what distance will the leaf slip?

 Неподвижный $\tau$ лептон испытывает радиационный распад $\tau^-\to\pi^-\pi^0 \nu_\tau\gamma$. В каких пределах может меняться энергия фотона, если массы подсистем $(\pi^-\pi^0)$ и $(\nu_\tau\gamma)$ равны друг другу и составляют одну треть массы $\tau$ лептона $m_\tau$. Масса нейтрино $\nu_\tau$ равна нулю.